-In the fall of 1991, I was introduced to biostimulants in Hopewell, Virginia while attending a presentation sponsored by Kelpak.
+In the fall of 1991, I was introduced to biostimulants in Hopewell, Virginia with an invitation from Mr. Floyd Powers to attend a presentation sponsored by Kelpak a company based in West Africa.
 They were marketing a seaweed being harvested off the coast of West Africa and seeking distributors for the U.S. market.
 After months of a due diligence in studying the chemistry, a company now known as AgBio Logic, LLC was formed.

 I started seeking studies at land grant universities to determine which crops grown in the area provided a positive return on investment.
 Trials were obtained with Dr. Ken Lege in cotton, Tom Garrett in bell peppers and Dr. Bill Rhodes in watermelons all with Clemson University; Dr. John Beasley in peanuts, Dr. Craig Bednarz in cotton and Dr. George Boyhan in Vidalia onions all with the University of Georgia; Dr. Gerald Peedin in tobacco and Steven Hodges in cotton both with North Carolina State University.
 Also, I approached key farmers for field studies and sales.

 My marketing direction changed.
-I left the vegetable, peanut and cotton fields of South Carolina, North Carolina and Georgia to focus on wheat, soybeans and corn in North Carolina and Virginia.
-All the trial work with scientist and farmer testimonials I had generated would be of little value to my new marketing efforts.
+I left the vegetable, peanut and cotton fields of South Carolina, North Carolina and Georgia to focus on wheat, soybeans and corn in North Carolina, South Carolina and Virginia.
+All the trial work with scientists and farmer testimonials I had generated would be of little value to my new marketing efforts.

 With a determination to bring the chemistry to the farm sector and with the help of new technology, I started approaching farmers in SC, NC and Va. who were high yield award winners and who were using yield monitors.
-While trying to find the high yield winner in soybeans for the state of NC, I met Dr. Ronnie Heiniger with North Carolina State University scouting soybeans.
-Dr. Heiniger had been with NC State only a few years.
+While trying to find the high yield winner in soybeans for the state of NC, I met Dr. Ronnie Heiniger with North Carolina State University in a field scouting soybeans.
+At that time, he had been with NC State only a few years.
 It would become a defining moment for my staying in the biostimulant industry.
-He began his first trial work utilizing biostimulants with me in 1997 on soybeans.
-He continued his trials with me for the next ten years adding trials in wheat and corn.
+He began trial work with me in 1997 on soybeans having had no previous trial work with biostimulants.
+He continued trials with me for the next ten years adding wheat and corn.
 The results he reported reassured me that the chemistry had a place in certain crop production.

 Corn at the time was $1.90 a bushel.
-Farmers in the southeast were still financially hurting.
-It drove me to the Midwest.
-I thought if one was wanting to make a statement with corn I should be in the Midwest.
+Farmers in the Southeast were still hurting financially.
+It drove me to the corn belt.
+I thought if one was wanting to make a statement with corn it should be in the corn belt.
 I chose to start in Ohio because it was the closest.

 I made a phone call to Ohio State University and was able to obtain a corn trial with Dr. Peter Tomison and assisted by Dr. Robert Mullin.
-In furrow placement of starter fertilizer was being studied.
+In- furrow placement of starter fertilizer was being studied.
 They had to reduce the amount of starter and was wondering if a biostimulant could help.
 It was a timely call.
 That was in 2007.
 That summer I traveled to the Northwest Research Station near Custar, OH to observe the test plot.
-I was happy to discover that I could reach Cincinnati in only six and a half hours.
-It took me longer than that to reach eastern VA.
-Once I made it through Dayton on I-75 it was like heaven opened up.
-I could not believe the number of grain bins.
+I was happy to discover that I could reach Cincinnati in only seven and a half hours.
+It took me that long to reach the Northern Neck of VA.
+Once I made it through Dayton on I-75 the world changed.
 I knew I had found the corn belt.
 The results from that trial were encouraging.

-In 2008 I joined the Ohio Agribusiness Association to obtain their member directory.
-They had a large membership with many farmer cooperatives.
+In 2008 I joined the Ohio Agribusiness Association and obtained their member directory.
+They had a large membership of farm suppliers with many farmer cooperatives.
 I had my work cut out.
-For two weeks I made a market analysis of the use of biostimulants in the state.
+For two weeks by phone I made a market analysis of the use of biostimulant products in the state.
 I was happy to learn that many farm suppliers were either using a biostimulant product or considering too.
-With OSU’s trial in hand, two three ring binders of trials and farmer testimonials in the southeast, seventeen years of experience and a road map of the state of Ohio I hit the road.
+With OSU’s corn trial in hand, two three ring binders of trial results from various crops, farmer testimonials from the Southeast, seventeen years of experience promoting biostimulant use and a road map of the state of Ohio, I took to the road.
 Of all the phone calls and visits I made, by far the best was a visit with Mr. Rod Bauer manager of Kova of Ohio in Springfield.
 He signed as a distributor of Cropchem products my first visit.
 I was now in business in the corn belt.

 What I Learned Those Twenty-Five Years